lightninglabs/pool/README.md

     to Bitcoin entirely, how can she join the Lightning Network without her, herself, making any new on-chain Bitcoin transactions?
 It’s desirable to a solution to on boarding new users on to the neowrk which is as as simple as sending coins to a fresh address.
-The LLM solves this by allowing a third party Carol, to purchase a channel _for_ Alice, which includes starting _outbound_ liquidity.
+The Pool solves this by allowing a third party Carol, to purchase a channel _for_ Alice, which includes starting _outbound_ liquidity.

   * **Demand fueled routing node channel selection**: Another common question with regards to the LN is: "where should I open my channels to , such that they'll actually be routed through"?.
-The LLM provides a new signal for autopilot agents: a market demand signal.
+Pool provides a new signal for autopilot agents: a market demand signal.
 The node can offer up its liquidity and have it automatically be allocated where it's most demanded.

   * **Bootstrapping new services to Lightning**: Any new service launched on the Lightning network will likely need to figure out how to obtain inbound channels so they can accept payments.
-For this LLM provides an elegant solution in that a marchant can set up a series of "introduction points" negotiated via the market place.
+For this Pool provides an elegant solution in that a marchant can set up a series of "introduction points" negotiated via the market place.
 The merchant can pay a small percentage of the total amount of liquidity allocated towards it, and also ensure that